Board Certification General Policies

 - Be permitted to use and display on business cards and stationery those certification trademarks of the Association appropriate for their particular specialty (such as “BCEM” for those certified in Emergency Medicine).
 Additionally, Diplomates making learned presentations at seminars, conferences and similar gatherings may also use and display the logo trademark in their biographical materials provided they advise the audience that their presentations represent their own views, opinions and experiences and do not necessarily reflect the views, opinions, or experiences of the ABPS board or all members of the American Association of Physician Specialists (AAPS).

 ABPS and its affiliated boards of certification do not discriminate against any person on the basis of age, gender, sexual orientation, race, religion, national origin, medical condition, physical disability, or marital status.

-Clearly worded statement of the diagnosed disability.
+Clearly worded statement of the diagnosed disability should include:

 - Description of the limitations resulting from the disability.

 - Complete description of the accommodations being requested.

 - Comprehensive description of the documentation available to support the diagnosis of the disability and the conclusion that you need the accommodations being requested.
 All documentation must be current, minimally within the last 5 years for learning disabilities, the last 6 months for psychiatric disabilities: or the last 3 years for all other disabilities which are not permanent physical or sensory nature.

 - Complete history relevant to the disability for which testing accommodations are being requested, including descriptions of situations in which the same accommodations were provided the applicant.